 I have always enjoyed teaching Native American Indians to my kindergarten and first-grade students.
 There is so much to explore and learn about the first Americans.
 And one week of study covers a wide variety of learning goals.

-However, one year while planning a Native American unit of study my principal asked a colleague why we were teaching Native Americans and to my surprise she said she didn’t know.
+One year while planning a Native American unit of study my principal asked a colleague why we were teaching Native Americans.
+And to my surprise, she said she didn’t know.
 I immediately looked up our standards in Texas and pulled the Science and Social Studies TEKS that our unit would cover.

 The learners will examine evidence that living organisms have basic needs such as food, water, and shelter for animals.

 Sure, we teach living and nonliving and how many animals and plants meet their needs in our world, but what about humans?
 We go to the grocery store, Target, and hire a contractor to build our house…but where does it all come from?
 Exploring how Native American Indians met their needs in OUR country before Target came around is discussed (and written about) a lot in this unit.

 How We Use Maps